How long does it take to rewire the brain from addiction?

 How The Brain Rewires In Recovery

 A recovering addict needs to undergo a process of brain rewiring to achieve lasting sobriety and addiction recovery.
 Relapses will continue to be a problem for the person until the rewiring procedure is completed.
+Studies show that Drugs can effect the teenage brain a bit differently than in adults.

 If melancholy makes someone want to drink, then sorrow is the stimulus that makes someone want to drink.
 Through brain retraining, the brain learns to understand sadness as a feeling as an emotion that may be controlled by talking to a friend or therapist.
 Rewiring the brain entails merely retraining it to respond to triggers differently.
 Here are some of the ways that someone can rewire their brain while in addiction recovery: